storcke64/Storcke64Basic/README.md

 In order to eliminate confusion, this project will be rebranded STORCKE64 Basic.
 Once the Gambas tream has relased  a flatpak then this project will likley cease.

+We have other projects relating to computer software avd will be using GAMBAS as our foundational technology.

 ![Storcke64 Basic](https://user-images.githubusercontent.com/127038157/223004329-8dec3c67-2fb6-4b93-8fa6-ebc3a602bd06.png)